 Spacing – Based upon the height I chose, the spacing that looked the best for me was 3″.
 Most windowpane framing like this tends to be spaced between 3-4″, but choose the width based on the scale of your room.

-I chose to NOT stain the post to look new, because I like old crap and if I’m going to the trouble of using vintage architectural salvage to begin with, then I want it for the patina as well as the look.
+Choosing NOT to stain the post to look new was a no-brainer because I like old crap.
+If I’m going to the trouble of using vintage architectural salvage to begin with, then I want it for the patina as well as the look.
 I believe, not everything needs to look perfect, but things should be perfectly straight.

 So that’s the big entry hall makeover!
 What a difference, especially when the floor got painted.
 If you missed that story, you can read about it here.
 And I’m so happy that stupid tile is gone near the window.
 Of course, this is the view most days when I arrive home.
 It’s Otis’ favorite sunbathing spot.